How is alpha-mannosidosis diagnosed?

 Alpha-mannosidosis is not easy to identify and sometimes patients go years before receiving a proper diagnosis.
 However, since alpha-mannosidosis is a progressive condition, early diagnosis is key to starting treatment and minimizing symptoms.

 Hearing impairment with speech delay should prompt your doctor to look for additional symptoms.

 Cognitive and motor impairment might warrant further investigation.

-Definite diagnosis may involve testing for the presence of certain sugars in urine, blood tests, and genetic testing may be used for confirmation.
+Definite diagnosis may involve testing for the presence of certain sugars in urine, blood tests, and genetic and enzyme testing may be used for confirmation.

 Your (or your child’s) doctor can provide you with further information and recommend the right tests should alpha-mannosidosis be suspected.

 How is alpha-mannosidosis inherited?